 Though the prize pool totals made eyes pop each year, it came at a cost both to the common player and to actual competitors.

 The massive windfall of cash created a rigid stratification within Dota 2 esports.
-Overnight millionaires who performed well at a previous The International event were able to afford the resources to maintain their spot on top.
+Overnight, Dota 2 TI winners became millionaires.
+Those who performed well at a previous The International event were able to afford the resources to maintain their spot on top.
 This saw numerous veterans stick around long past what would’ve been an expiration date in other esports simply because they had the means to do so while others didn’t.
+And the best Dota 2 teams became institutions that could afford to exist for decades off a single TI victory.
+Just look at Team Spirit, Team Liquid, and OG!

 It also became a singularity for the entire esports scene.
 Nothing was worth doing unless it increased the chances of a strong performance at The International.
 The result was tournament organizers being unable to hold events, esports organizations being unable to get value out of a Dota 2 team, and pro players lacking the stability to be discovered and grow.